fbpx

 Posted on

-What other ways can I vote besides going to the polling place on Election Day?
+What other ways can I vote besides going to the polling place during Early Voting and Election Day?
 In some cases, you can (1) vote by mail, (2) vote early in person, or (3) vote from your car through curbside voting.

 Vote by Mail